 Facilities Maintenance Technician

-The Facilities Technician utilizes knowledge of mechanical, electrical and hydraulic equipment Facilities Technician will install, maintain, troubleshoot and repair machinery or equipment, diagnose issues with machinery components and determine when adjustments or repairs are needed.
-The Technician will have an increasing level of responsibility with an increase of experience and expertise.
+The Facilities Maintenance Technician utilizes knowledge of mechanical, electrical and hydraulic equipment to install, maintain, troubleshoot and repair machinery or equipment, diagnose issues with machinery components and determine when adjustments or repairs are needed.
+The incumbent will have an increasing level of responsibility with an increase of experience and expertise.

 - Reads and interprets equipment manuals to perform required maintenance and service.

 - Prevents plant breakdowns by performing planned preventive maintenance on conveying systems, power transmissions and other power-driven rotating equipment.
 All repairs and preventive maintenance to be performed in conformance with established company and federal standards.

 - Communicates equipment issues resolution to operators.

 - Works in extreme environments that are often “dirty”.